Kong/kubernetes-configuration/docs/gateway-operator-api-reference.md

 ### GatewayConfiguration

-GatewayConfiguration is the Schema for the gatewayconfigurations API
+GatewayConfiguration is the Schema for the gatewayconfigurations API.

 <!-- gateway_configuration description placeholder -->